Next oil downturn? Looming gasoline glut threatens crude's rebound

 RISE OF THE TEAPOTS

-Gasoline margins in Singapore GL92-SIN-CRK, Asia's pricing benchmark, have collapsed by half since the beginning of the year to just over $7 per barrel as new exports hit the market.
+Gasoline margins in Singapore, Asia's pricing benchmark, have collapsed by half since the beginning of the year to just over $7 per barrel as new exports hit the market.

 In Japan, where petrol demand is waning because of the stalling economy, a falling population and the rise of electric cars, refiners that used to import crude to supply home markets now target international buyers.